xyizko/xo-rel-s-rd/README.md

 - After this is done set it back to `restricted` for security

 > [!WARNING]
-> Please ensure you are changing the policy for the desired used
+> Please ensure you are changing the policy for the correct `user`

 ```powershell
 Get-ExecutionPolicy